Last Updated: 31st July 2017

-Although news stand and direct sales of print comics are in decline in many traditional markets (not just the UK but US, Europe etc) they do appear to be increasing in many developing countries with large, and young, populations and therefore huge potential markets.
-Collections and graphic album sales remain bouyant and the comics form continues to thrive online, and digital sales of comics – for PCs, iPad, Kindle and other devices – are a new factor in a complex equation.
+Although news stand and direct sales of print comics are in decline in many traditional markets (not just the UK but the US, Europe etc) they do appear to be increasing in many developing countries with large, and young, populations and therefore huge potential markets.
+Collections and graphic album sales remain buoyant and the comics form continues to thrive online, and digital sales of comics – for PCs, iPad, Kindle and other devices – are a new factor in a complex equation.

 UK COMIC SALES FIGURES

 UK news stand comics these days are generally reprint-led, licensed titles, but sales remain steady.
 The amount of original material in these has grown, with mixed success – a revamp for Doctor Who Adventures by Panini was well received in some quarters but failed to stem declining sales for the title that it had already suffered under its previous publisher.
 It was cancelled in 2017.
 Similarly, while Thunderbirds are Go has proved a TV success the tie-in comic, published by DC Thomson, was not, perhaps the victim of a poor choice of editorial content at launch despite strong instore promotion.
 (The comic only began to run original stories based on the show late in its run).